Recession still has Floridians reeling and anxious about election

 ▪ Average wages in 2015 were less than 2007 in 42 of 67 counties and the average weekly wage in Florida was $90 less than the national average of $855.

 ▪ Income disparity continues to grow between Florida’s very rich and very poor.
-In 2015, the top 20 percent of Florida households — those who made more than $347,408 — made 16 times as much as the bottom 20 percent, and the top 5 percent made 30 times as much as the bottom 5 percent.
+In 2015, the top 20 percent of Florida households — those who made more than $201,999 — made 16 times as much as the bottom 20 percent, and the top 5 percent made 30 times as much as the 20 percent making the least.

 “Florida is the poster child of the very uneven recovery,” Greiner said.
 “The growing gap in economic performance, job creation and incomes between the state and the rest of the U.S. economy is dramatically amplified at the local level.”